Goodmorningpeople/go-http-server/README.md

-# Go Example Project
+# go-http-server
-This project is a Go http server
+This project is a fully functional, utility packed Go http server

 Dependencies
 - [chi](https://github.com/go-chi/chi) is used for the router